The Best (and Worst) Times to Visit Yellowstone Explained

 Best Time to See Bears in Yellowstone

-Similarly, the best time to visit Yellowstone to see bears is mid-May to early June.
-This is one of the best times of the year to see bears in Yellowstone National Park as they’re coming out of hibernation and actively foraging for food.
+Similarly, the best time to visit Yellowstone to see bears is mid-May through early June.
+This is when bears emerge from hibernation and actively forage for food.

-Grizzlies are often seen in lower elevation areas, such as the Lamar Valley and Hayden Valley, and around the park's rivers and streams in May and early June.
-The Tower-Roosevelt area is a great place to see black bears at this time.
+Grizzlies are often seen in lower elevation areas, such as Lamar Valley and Hayden Valley, and around the park's rivers and streams.
+The Tower-Roosevelt area is a great place to see black bears during these months.

 Best Time to See Wolves in Yellowstone

-Winter is one of the best times of the year to see wolves in Yellowstone.
+February is arguably the best month of the year to see wolves in Yellowstone.
 This is because wolves, especially black wolves, are easier to spot against a snow-covered landscape, and the lack of foliage provides clearer views.
 (For this reason, this is also the best time to visit Yellowstone to spot a red fox or coyote.)

 Winter is also the wolves' breeding season, leading to increased activity within packs, including traveling, hunting, and marking territory.
-Additionally, prey animals like elk and bison move to lower elevations in winter, drawing wolves to these areas and increasing the chances of sightings, especially in places like Lamar and Hayden Valleys.
-With fewer visitors in the park during winter, the experience of searching for wolves is more peaceful and less crowded, making it the ideal season for wolf-watching in Yellowstone.
+Prey animals like elk and bison move to lower elevations in winter, drawing wolves to these areas and increasing the chances of sightings, especially in places like Lamar and Hayden Valleys.

-However, if you’re hoping to spot wolf pups, mid to late May and into the summer months are ideal.
-Between May and August 2024 (and counting), one wolf pack (with multiple adults and about 9 pups) was visible almost every daily in Hayden Valley.
+If you’re hoping to spot wolf pups, mid to late May and into the summer months are ideal.
+Ask rangers about recent spottings once you arrive in Yellowstone.
 Once wolves establish a den for the season, they tend to stick in the area until the pups are older.
+There’s a great chance the wolf pack will be visible in the same spot multiple weeks and even months in a row!

 Best Time to See Bison in Yellowstone

 Additionally, bison conserve energy during winter months and often use the path of least resistance by walking on groomed trails and roads, where the snow is packed down and easier to navigate.
-This behavior brings them closer to roads, making them more visible to visitors.
-These paths provide bison with a more efficient way to move through the deep snow, and as a result, they are frequently seen walking along roadways or crossing through areas where people are more likely to spot them during winter.
+This behavior brings them closer to the roads, making them more visible.

 Best Time to See Elk in Yellowstone